-In the 32 years the Heat have been in existence, this team has been graced with a number of memorable stars.
-Today we take a look at the point guard position in our Top 3 greatest all time PG’s in Heat franchise history.
+In the 32 years that the Heat have been in existence, this team has been graced with a number of memorable stars in their all-time depth chart.
+Today we take a look at the three greatest point guards in Heat franchise history.

 3. Goran Dragic